akka/akka/docs/src/main/paradox/java/http/introduction.md

 ```sh
 sbt -Dsbt.version=0.13.15 new https://github.com/akka/akka-http-java-seed.g8
 ```
+From there on the prepared project can be built using Gradle or Maven.
 More instructions can be found in the [template project](https://github.com/akka/akka-http-java-seed.g8).
 Note, requires sbt version 0.13.13 or newer.